ongov/Ontario.ca-Jamstack-Toolkit/README.md

 * Avoid modfiying `core` files if you want an easier process of bringing in future improvements from new versions of the toolkit
 * `app` files are starting points for customizations your own product will need, especially when intersecting with `core` components
     * Example: `src/_includes/app/_head_custom.njk` allows the insertion of additional tags into the `<head>` portion of your templates.

-### Serving and Rebuilding the Application

-`npm run serve` will serve the generated application locally, updating and rebuilding as changes are made - the generated files will appear in the `dist` directory.

 ### Translation